mmseines/ur5_simulation/README.md

 Work in progress...

-Attempt at simulated an automaticly generated inspection path using a Intel Realsense sr300 device to observe an object.
+Attempt at simulating an automaticly generated inspection path using a Intel Realsense sr300 device to observe an object.